Womanizer vs. Satisfyer vs. Lelo Sona: Best Clit Suction Stimulators Ranking

 On *Fit*: How Do You Use a Womanizer / Satisfyer

-- Spread your labia first.7
+• Spread your labia first.2

 Keep in mind: You do not actually have to get a perfect seal/vacuum to use these toys, especially if your clit is sensitive.
 But it will increase intensity if you do manage a tighter fit.
 You also do not need to have an exposed clitoris; the pulses can still stimulate strongly through the clitoral hood.
 To answer a question I had when I got into air pressure technology testing: Womanizer toys do work effectively for buried clits too.

 As mentioned, please use lube for more comfort, and to avoid irritation.
 With the air blowing outward, it’s so much better to be extra-super-duper wet when you start.
-A thick water-based lubricant will help.
+A thick water-based lubricant can help.

 Important tip: You may want to start slow!!!
 Do note that air pulsation clit stimulators are *A LOT*.
 Many clit-owners report coming hard and sometimes too fast, especially when they start using a Womanizer/Satisfyer.
 Sometimes these toys create multiple orgasms when the user thought that was something they couldn’t do.
 If you want a slower build-up or you’re one-and-done, then be gentle at first.
 Linger on the lower speeds.
 Go up in intensity…then back down for a little while.
 And repeat till you feel ready to come.
 Otherwise, air pulsators will practically extract the orgasms from you.
 Personally I’m most comfortable backing down a couple speeds right before I orgasm, because damn, this is strong stimulation!